n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 ![PHP Includes a Creds File](AoC-2021_Photos/Day_06/10.0_AoC-Day-6_12-23-21-Creds.png)

-A well coded web page will not allow us to browse there, but we may be able to access it through a `PHP` **LFI**.
+A well-coded web page will not allow us to browse there, but we may be able to access it through a `PHP` **LFI**.
 Let's try and render this in the same way as we did with the `index.php` file.
 We'll use the `base64` version of the filter command.

 `php://filter/convert.base64-encode/resource=./includes/creds.php`